adsabs/adsabs/README.md

-adslabs
+ADSAbs 2.0
 =======

-This is a skeleton of a Flask application.
+This is the Flask application for the new ADS website.